The Clear Edge

 OS Integration Points:

-The Revenue Multiplier: A Complete framework for building leverage systematically.
+• The Revenue Multiplier: A complete framework for building leverage systematically.
 This article explains the founder vs. team leverage conceptually; Revenue Multiplier shows how to build both types operationally.

-The Delegation Map: Team leverage requires effective delegation.
+• The Delegation Map: Team leverage requires effective delegation.
 This article explains why team leverage matters; the Delegation Map shows what to delegate first and how.

-The Quality Transfer: Maintaining quality through the team requires systems.
+• The Quality Transfer: Maintaining quality through the team requires systems.
 This article explains team leverage economics; Quality Transfer shows how to preserve standards while delegating.

-The 30-Hour Week: Team leverage enables time freedom.
+• The 30-Hour Week: Team leverage enables time freedom.
 This article explains the leverage transition; the 30-Hour Week shows the complete model for a founder working 30 hours while the team executes.

-The One-Build System: Systematized delivery creates delegatable work.
-This article explains why systems enable team leverage.
-One-Build creates the delivery infrastructure.
+• The One-Build System: Systematized delivery creates delegatable work.
+This article explains why systems enable team leverage; One-Build creates the delivery infrastructure.

 Why this matters:

-Founder leverage optimization without transition = permanent revenue cap.
+• Founder leverage optimization without transition = permanent revenue cap.

-Both in sequence = sustainable scaling path.
+• Both in sequence = sustainable scaling path.

 Understanding the leverage types conceptually lets you build multiplication frameworks effectively.

-FAQ: Founder vs Team Leverage System
+Score The Founder vs Team Leverage Litmus Test Checklist

 Q: How do I know if I’m stuck at my founder leverage ceiling like Iris instead of building team leverage like Hugo?